LoopDAO/ckb-nft-telegram-bot/README.md

 Then, save the file, name the file as `firebase.json` and put it into `src/firebase/` folder

-Note：After generating data, Storage needs to set the index BOT to run normally
+Note：After the data is generated, the index needs to be set for storage before the robot can operate normally
 ![image](https://user-images.githubusercontent.com/3693411/173608003-e8a819c1-128a-424a-8bd7-fc50acaddd8a.png)